SantigBenites/Notes/Sistemas Ciberfisicos/ImportantNotes.md

 - Applications run in user space
 - Hardware interaction is done in the kernel

-To convert linux kerne into RT we can use a patch which changes:
+To convert linux kernel into RT we can use a patch which changes:
 - Adds a RT scheduler for RT tasks, and a non RT scheduler for non RT tasks
 - RT coexists with linux tasks but has a higher priority
 - Events, which are traps or interrupts, cause disturbances in the execution of commands